 We’ll need to dig deeper to understand what’s occurring and strategically plan to help prevent falls in the future.
-Let’s dive into GFR’s data from January 1, 2017 – July 31, 2019.
+Let’s dive into GFRD’s data from 2017 to 2020.

 Who’s falling in Gilbert?

 GFRD treated adults over 65 years old for falls significantly more than any other age group.
 We’re also seeing that women tend to fall more often than men.

 Even though we’re only seeing data up to 2020, the trend is shaping up to be similar to previous years.

 Let’s also connect to Census data to get a bigger picture.

 Since 2009, the community’s demographics have been changing.
 The median age for Gilbert residents was 30.6 in 2009 and continues to increase as the population increases.

 In 2019, the median age is 34.1 years old.